 Emergency Supply Kit

 Evacuation - Preparing

 Family Disaster Planning

 Eastern Shore Amateau Radio

 The Department of Emergency Management (EM) coordinates efforts to ensure the County is able to mitigate, prepare for, respond to and recover from any type of natural or man-caused disaster.
 The County uses an all hazards approach to emergency preparedness, which means planning efforts consider all types of natural and man-caused disasters that could occur in the County.

 The county's emergency management system is outlined in the State Code.
-The County Administrator is the Director of Emergency Management and the EMS Director is designated as the Coordinator of Emergency Management.
+The County Administrator is the Director of Emergency Management and the Coordinator of Emergency Management.
 Day-to-day operations and activities are coordinated by the Coordinator of Emergency Management.

 - To foster and encourage emergency planning and the development of operating plans, annexes, and procedures for the county.